nmshd/documentation/_docs_explore/60-runtime.md

 ## Runtime Modules

 The Runtime is built with the focus to be as modular as possible.
-Therefore, it is possible to write own modules for it.
+Therefore, it is possible to write own Modules for it.

-One feature of the Runtime are its builtin modules.
-These modules are available by default, but can be configured by the User of the Runtime.
-They can be configured using the `@nmshd/runtime:` prefix (e.g. `@nmshd/runtime:<module-name>`) as the location field in the modules part of the Runtime configuration.
+One feature of the Runtime are its builtin Modules.
+These Modules are available by default, but can be configured by the User of the Runtime.
+They can be configured using the `@nmshd/runtime:` prefix (e.g. `@nmshd/runtime:<module-name>`) as the location field in the Modules part of the Runtime configuration.

 ```jsonc
 {